Direct discovery of the inner exoplanet in the HD206893 system. Evidence for deuterium burning in a planetary-mass companion: Conclusions

-By establishing a precise age for the system, we have used modified models taken from \citet{mc14} to show that one possible solution to the anomalously similar luminosities of HD\,206893\,B and c is an increased helium abundance in the system.
-An elevated helium abundance will result in elevated deuterium burning, and \textit{could} account for the anomalously high luminosity of the c component.
-However, the key takeaway from this study is that non-standard cooling curves are required to provide a good match to the data.
-Besides residing in a hybrid exoplanetary system, HD\,206893\,c is an object straddling the deuterium-burning limit, and thus is an ideal laboratory to establish the precise mass where this process can occur.
+We have used the theoretical atmospheric models from \SMref, which self-consistently treat deuterium burning in substellar objects to show the bolometric luminosities of both objects can be well-modelled by cloudy/hybrid models that allow us to fine tune the age value to 155$\pm$15\,Myr.
+Besides residing in a hybrid exoplanetary system, HD\,206893c is an object straddling the deuterium-burning limit, and thus is an ideal laboratory to establish the precise mass where this process can occur.
 In addition to having a dramatic impact on its evolution, the duration and extent of deuterium burning in a substellar object may give valuable clues to its initial conditions and internal structure \citep[e.g., the presence/lack of a rocky core, initial entropy, and initial deuterium abundance,][]{sb12,mm12,bdl13, mordasini13}.
 Ours is the first such study to begin addressing these questions, and additional studies like this may help to craft a more robust discrimination between EGPs and BDs.